 2C Tech (Irvine, CA) has been developing a Quantum Dot technology with the intention of delivering a photovoltaic stimulation to the retina in patients with retinal degenerative diseases.
-Quantum dots (QDs) are semiconductor crystalline structures a few nanometers wide which absorb light, and generate a voltaic response that can be visualized as emitted light of only a strictly defined wavelength.
-Although they are crystals they behave more like individual atoms thereby QDs are often referred to as artificial atoms; a term that emphasizes that a QD is a single point (zero dimensional) with bound, discrete electronic states, as is the case with naturally occurring atoms or molecules.
+Quantum dots (QDs) are semiconductor crystalline structures a few nanometers wide which absorb light and generate a voltaic response that can be visualized as emitted light of only a strictly defined wavelength.
+Although they are crystals, they behave more like individual atoms thereby QDs are often referred to as artificial atoms; a term that emphasizes that a QD is a single point (zero dimensional) with bound, discrete electronic states, as is the case with naturally occurring atoms or molecules.
 QDs are biocompatible nanoparticles engineered to be sensitive to energy of different wavelengths (ultraviolet to infrared), behaving more like small solar cells, producing energy in response to light.
-When excited by light, electrons inside the QD are boosted to a higher level and when electrons return to a lower level QD emits energy as a photon of light.
+When excited by light, electrons inside the QD are boosted to a higher level and when electrons return to a lower level, the QD emits energy as a photon of light.
 QDs can be precisely controlled as their optoelectronic properties change as a function of both size and shape, material and protective ligand shell coating.

 The 2C Tech QD has emission peak at 655 nm.
 Each QD contains a Cadmium-Selenium crystalline core that is encapsulated in a Zinc-Sulfide shell.
 The material utilizes a dipeptide hydrophilic coating enabling the material to be supplied as a colloidal solution of semiconductor nanocrystals.
-The combination of coatings are used to protect the core/shell from oxidative damage, enhance the quantum efficacy of the particle and to allow the particle to be suspended in water.
+The combination of coatings is used to protect the core/shell from oxidative damage, enhance the quantum efficacy of the particle and to allow the particle to be suspended in aqueous media.
 Together the coatings act to sequester the heavy metal core from the environment.
 The Company’s QDs are packaged in a single use conical vial.

 These particles can be introduced into the vitreous of the eye via pars plana injection, migrate by diffusion through the retina, and eventually are excreted out by normal biological processes.
 While in the layers of the retina, the particle emissions result in direct stimulation of the photoreceptors, and may

 Mechanism of Action

 The neuroprotective effect of electrical stimulation is well documented in the literature for diseases as diverse as spinal cord injury, Parkinson’s disease, diabetic neuropathy, and hearing loss.
-The retina has a limited capacity to regenerate once damaged; it can, however, respond to external or artificial stimulation.
-Electrical stimulation can induce a cascade of effects, including depolarization of cells which simulates action potential that can restore normal functions.
+The retina has a limited capacity to regenerate once damaged.
+It can, however, respond to external or artificial stimulation.
+Electrical stimulation can induce a cascade of effects, including depolarization of cells which simulates action potentials that can restore normal functions.
+Electrical stimulation

 In addition, electrical stimulation, whether chronic or pulsed, may upregulate the endogenous production of neurotrophic factors such as nerve growth factor (NGF), neurotrophin-3, and growth associated protein 43 (GAP-43), and the phosphoinositide 3-kinase- dependent pathway that preserve and prolong cell life (Schmid et al. 2009, Pardue et al. 2005).
 The methods of delivering electrical stimulation to the retina reported in the literature range from non-invasive transcorneal contact systems, to intraocular implants, to suprachoroidal-transretinal implants.
 The duration of electrical stimulation has ranged from very brief periods to long-term studies of 5 years or longer.
 Despite the route of delivery or the length of stimulation, electrical current applied to the retinal consistently demonstrates a protective and beneficial effect, in multiple different animal models and in humans.